St. Anthony of Padua parish was officially established on

 Fr.
 Omaña also had a great interest in promoting schools and training programs for young people in Mexico.
 He retired in 1982 and lived in an apartment, which he had built by enclosing the balcony of the Parish Hall, until his death in December 1994.

 Fr.
 Vincent E. Lorenz was appointed as Pastor in 1982 and served the parish until his retirement in November 1992.
-During his year as Pastor, Fr.
+During his years as Pastor, Fr.
 Lorenz greatly promoted the liturgical life of the Parish.
 The Forty Hours devotion was a particularly important interest of Fr.
 Lorenz, as the Guadalupanas Association.
 Fr.
-Lorenz also promoted increase in attendance at the parish weekday Masses and began a successful Youth Group for teenagers.
+Lorenz also promoted increase in attendance at the parish weekday Masses and began a successful Youth Group.
 While Fr.
-Lorenz was Pastor the inside church was thoroughly cleaned and painted and ceiling fans were installed.
-Fr.
-Lorenz also saw to it that statues of the saints were cleaned and painted.
-He also installed a set of chimes with the organ and repaired the ramp for the disabled in the chapel of the Santo Niño de Atocha.
+Lorenz also installed a set of chimes with the organ and repaired the ramp for the disabled in the chapel of the Santo Niño de Atocha.

 One hundred and plus years of gathering around the altar and service have passed at St. Anthony of Padua.
 God grant that by His grace and through the intercession of our Holy Patron, there may be one hundred more.